apollographql/apollo-client/docs/source/caching/cache-configuration.md

   // array of field names or a function that returns an arbitrary string. keyFields?: KeySpecifier | KeyFieldsFunction | false;

-  // In the rare event that your schema happens to use a different
+  // If your schema uses a custom __typename for any of the root Query,
-  // __typename for the root Query, Mutation, and/or Schema types, you can
+  // Mutation, and/or Subscription types (rare), set the corresponding
-  // express your preferences by enabling one of these options. queryType?: true, mutationType?: true, subscriptionType?: true,
+  // field below to true to indicate that this type serves as that type. queryType?: true, mutationType?: true, subscriptionType?: true,